HarshitKaushik/java-cheat-sheet/README.md

 }

 //An Abstract method does not contain body.
-//Abstract Class can contain 0 or more abstract methods
+//abstract class can contain 0 or more abstract methods
 //Abstract method does not have a body abstract void abstractMethod1();
 abstract void abstractMethod2();

-//Abstract method can be declared only in Abstract Class. class NormalClass{
+//Abstract method can be declared only in the abstract class. class NormalClass{
     abstract void abstractMethod(); //COMPILER ERROR
 }